 A boozy butterbeer recipe, something Harry Potter would drink as an adult.
 A decadent drink made with butterscotch schnapps, vodka, and cream soda, topped generously with whipped cream.

 How about an alcoholic butterbeer recipe to warm you up this cold October and put you in the mood for Halloween?
-You can have after a slice of Halloween Spider Meatloaf (Aragog) or some Chicken and Ham Pie.
+You can have it after a slice of Halloween Spider Meatloaf (Aragog) or some Chicken and Ham Pie.
+And make some of Harry Potter's Pumpkin Juice for the kids.

 Most of them are the kids' friendly version, but wouldn't you like to try an even tastier version?
 An alcoholic butterbeer recipe with butterscotch schnapps and vodka?